COSIMA/cosima-cookbook/docs/source/getting_started.rst

 Getting Started
 ===============

+The cookbook consists of a Python 3 package that contains infrastructure for indexing COSIMA model output and convenient methods for searching for and loading the data into `xarray <http://xarray.pydata.org/>`_ datastructures.

-Some users may find it sufficient to browse through the sample diagnostics and model configurations provided.
-In order to reproduce these results on your own, you will need a Python 3 development environment.
+Some users may find it sufficient to browse through the examples and tutorials in the `COSIMA recipes <http://cosima-recipes.readthedocs.io/>`_ repository.

-The cookbook itself includes a Python 3 package that contains the diagnostics themselves and some utility functions.
-The Jupyter IPython notebooks that can be downloaded from the cookbook need this package (called cosima_cookbook) to be installed.
+The Jupyter notebooks that can be downloaded from COSIMA recipes need this package (called cosima_cookbook) to be installed.

 Choosing your platform